taikoxyz/taiko-mono/packages/website/pages/docs/reference/glossary.md

 ## Rollup contracts

-A bundle of smart contracts running on Ethereum that controls a ZK-Rollup protocol.
-It includes the main contract which stores rollup blocks, tracks deposits, and monitors state updates, and the verifier contract which verifies zero-knowledge proofs submitted by block proposers.
+A bundle of smart contracts running on Ethereum that controls a rollup protocol.
+It includes the main contract which stores rollup blocks, tracks deposits, and monitors state updates, and the verifier contract which verifies zero-knowledge proofs submitted by provers.

 ## RPC (Remote Procedure Call)